 As he's inspecting the boots, he caught a glimpse of a large bulge sticking out from under the mattress like a sore thumb.
 Sojiro frowned in suspicion.
 "You must be kidding me right now," he grumbled before pulling the cover off.

 Much to his own surprise, under the blanket was none other than a girl with long blue hair and odd clothes.
-Her eyes went wide as she stared back at Sojiro in shock, her figure shook with surprise—alongside her was of course a certain cat.
+Her eyes went wide as she stared back at Sojiro in complete shock—and next to her of course was a certain cat.

+Sojiro's brow furrowed as he stood imposingly with crossed arms.
 "I don't know who you are or what you're doing in here, so you better start explaining before I decide to call the police."
-Sojiro's brow furrowed as he stood imposingly with crossed arms.
-"And you better answer me one thing; what exactly is your relationship with that brat?"

 Take Your Time